-XIV.
 AMENDMENTS

-If any signatory determines that an amendment to the terms of this Programmatic Agreement must be made, the signatories shall consult for no more than sixty (60) days to seek amendment of the Agreement.
+If any signatory determines that an amendment to the terms of this Agreement must be made, the signatories shall consult for no more than sixty (60) days to seek amendment of the Agreement.

-An amendment to this Programmatic Agreement, exclusive of the appendices, shall be effective only when it has been signed by all the signatories.
+An amendment to this Agreement, exclusive of the appendices, shall be effective only when it has been signed by all the signatories.

 Amendments to the Appendix A (Exempt Activities) and Appendix E (Standard Mitigation Measures) shall be requested by any signatory in the following manner: